 Peter Strong, CEO of the Council of Small Business Organisations Australia (COSBOA) has been working closely with small businesses and local councils on the Go Local First campaign to help businesses survive and grow through the pandemic.

 “The key message is that we need our local businesses to be open and remain open after we get through all this because without them, we don’t have an economy and we don’t have a community,” says Strong.

 When shopping in 2021, choose to shop with your local small businesses.
 They were there for us during lockdowns and now’s our chance to give back and send them into the new year on a high.
 Supporting local small businesses means supporting local jobs and your local community.
 Go Local First today!

-SmartCompany asked two hospitality businesses how they’ve adapted for survival and growth in 2020 and why it’s so important to go local first.
+SmartCompany asked two hospitality businesses how they’ve adapted for survival and growth and why it’s so important to go local first.